 When severe weather is imminent, the University continually monitors conditions to determine whether a closure is necessary.
-This is typically done in consultation with the New York City Mayor's Office of Emergency Management to insure proper coordination should a closing be necessary.
 While several factors are taken into consideration, the primary focus is the safety of the University community.

 During emergencies, the latest information will be communicated on the Information Alerts webpage and through blast messages via text, email or voice message to mobile devices.
 For more information regarding NYU’s emergency communication click here.